mbacvanski/mbacvanski.github.io/learning.md

 * You can install Apple `system-ui` fonts from https://developer.apple.com/fonts/

-* If you run [120VAC through a pickle](http://hyperphysics.phy-astr.gsu.edu/hbase/electric/pickle.html#c1), you get pure sodium light from the Na+ and Cl- ions from pickling.
+* If you run [120VAC through a pickle](http://hyperphysics.phy-astr.gsu.edu/hbase/electric/pickle.html#c1), you get pure sodium light from the Na+ and Cl- ions produced from pickling.

 * *"Once you open the box, however, it will either be dead or alive – the superposition will have collapsed to a single state.
 This is a bit of an unrealistic experiment, but it does illustrate one key point: Schrödinger did not like cats.
 This also illustrates the point that QM assumes no knowledge of anything that is not experimentally observable, because observation has the potential to change the outcome of later experiments."* - [MIT OCW](https://ocw.mit.edu/courses/chemistry/5-73-introductory-quantum-mechanics-i-fall-2005/lecture-notes/sec1.pdf)

-*

 ### 2020-12-13